Elite security posse fostered founders of WhatsApp, Napster

 TAKEN FOR GRANTED

 In the 1990s, deep tech knowledge was needed to make things work.
-Now that infrastructure has been built out and cloud-computing resources can be rented cheaply from the likes of Amazon.com Inc, much more is taken for granted.
+Now that infrastructure has been built out and cloud-computing resources can be rented cheaply from the likes of Amazon.com Inc (AMZN.O), much more is taken for granted.

 "Young kids have less interest in security these days," said Ejovi Nuwere, an orphan from Brooklyn who joined w00w00 before he signed on as a security engineer at Lehman Brothers and then went on to found multiple companies.
 "There's a lot more interest in starting the next Facebook than in reverse-engineering software."